-The California Academic Partnership Program (CAPP) was established by the California State Legislature in 1984 for the purpose of developing cooperative efforts between the education segments to improve the academic quality of public secondary schools and improve access and preparation of all students for college.
-CAPP is administered by the Trustees of the CSU, in cooperation with the Regents of the University of California, the Board of Governors of the California Community Colleges, and the California Superintendent of Public Instruction.
+The California Academic Partnership Program (CAPP) was established by the California State Legislature in 1984 for the purpose of developing cooperative efforts of the education segments to improve the academic quality of public secondary schools and improve access and preparation of all students for college.
+CAPP is administered by the Trustees of the California State University, in cooperation with the Regents of the University of California, the Board of Governors of the California Community Colleges, and the State Superintendent of Public Instruction.

 CAPP grants support development of strengthened curriculum and improved classroom instruction that lead to improved academic preparation and motivation of middle and high school students to attend and succeed in college.
 CAPP receives annual funding totaling \$3.5 million from state general funds.
-Approximately \$1 million supports the Mathematics Diagnostic Testing Project activities and the remainder supports CAPP's annual work with high schools and their feeder middle schools and collaborative PreK-Postsecondary partnerships.
+With advice from a statutorily created intersegmental advisory committee, CAPP develops and funds projects in high schools and their feeder middle schools to address student achievement and generate lasting change.
 CAPP annually works directly with approximately 20 to 30 high schools and associated middle schools with academic performance below the state average, with low college-going rates, and with high percentages of students from groups underrepresented in California postsecondary education.